hunt-genes/SMED8020/Day3/README.md

 wc -l GLGC-LDL-hg38-preMeta.txt
 ```

-The HUNT summary statistics are so large because imputation was done with the TOPMed imputation panel,  which allows for higher resolution imputation due to the large amount of sequencing samples which make up the reference panel.
+The HUNT summary statistics originally had many variants because imputation was done with the TOPMed imputation panel, which allows for higher resolution imputation due to the large amount of sequencing samples which make up the reference panel.
+We have subsetted this to variants seen in GLGC or BBJ, so the file is more manageable AND because we only will perform meta-analysis on variants tested in 2 or more studies.
 ****What imputation panel was used for GLGC?**** HINT: Check the methods of the [paper](https://www.nature.com/articles/ng.2797).

 ****How many genome wide significant results are in each of the input files?****